1Password/scim-examples/digitalocean-app-platform/README.md

 * Click on the hostname of your new container from your list of Droplets.
 * Click on ```Console```.
 (Ensure that the credentials for your image are set and that you can log into the container.)
 * At this point, you will want to install redis on your Droplet.
 DigitalOcean provides detailed documentaion on how to install redis onto each of its provided images.
 Documentation can be found [here](https://www.digitalocean.com/community/tutorial_collections/how-to-install-and-secure-redis).
-* For the ```Binding to Localhost``` step in the redis documentation, you will want to ensure that you allow all connections initially, so that the SCIM bridge can make a connection to your Droplet.
+* For the ```Binding to Localhost``` step in the redis documentation, you will want to ensure that you allow all connections initially (including turning protected mode off), so that the SCIM bridge can make a connection to your Droplet.
 After the successful deployment of your SCIM bridge, you can lock down access to your redis Droplet, ensuring that your SCIM bridge only has access to that Droplet.

 #### If you prefer to use DigitalOcean's Managed redis Database solution: